Skip to main content

 See All Stories

-A first look at US cement manufacturers’ road map to carbon neutrality
+US cement manufacturers release their road map to carbon neutrality by 2050 [Update]

 cement

-Electrek spoke with Rick Bohan, VP of sustainability at the Portland Cement Association (PCA).
-The Portland Cement Association represents 92% of US cement manufacturing production capacity and has distribution facilities in every continental US state.
+Electrek spoke with Rick Bohan, VP of sustainability at the Portland Cement Association (PCA), which represents 92% of US cement manufacturing production capacity and has distribution facilities in every continental US state.
 Cement is the second-most-used construction material on the planet.

 In November 2020, PCA announced an industry-wide ambition to develop a road map by the end of 2021 to help its member companies achieve carbon neutrality across the concrete value chain by 2050.